PayHalal and Digital Islamic Economy bridging Muslims all over the World

 What are the fundamental principles that shape the digital Islamic Payment gateway ?
 How are Payment and e commerce entrepreneurship work in the Muslim world?
 We examine the Islamic model of Payment gateway and its products, how they are used to help eliminate was-was.

-The foundation of PayHalal is based pillar of Islam:
+The foundation of PayHalal is based on the pillars of Islam: